AaltoSciComp/python-for-scicomp/content/data-formats.rst

 1. Is the file format good for my data structure (is it fast/space efficient/easy to use)?
 2. Is everybody else / leading authorities in my field recommending a certain format?
-3. Do I need a human-readable format or is it enought to work on it using code?
+3. Do I need a human-readable format or is it enough to work on it using code?
 4. Do I want to archive / share the data or do I just want to store it while I'm working?

 Pandas supports `many file formats <https://pandas.pydata.org/docs/user_guide/io.html>`__ for tidy data and Numpy supports `some file formats <https://numpy.org/doc/stable/reference/routines.io.html>`__ for array data.